maariyadiminsky/toddler-social-words-api/README.md

 Where `[ID_HERE]` should be replaced by the id of the mp3.

-Since the Google URL might change and most likely the id will stay the same, I have stored only the id as `storeId` and not the full url.
+Since the Google URL might change and most likely the id will stay the same, I have stored only the id and not the full url.
 The full url can be setup/changed in the client app.